Fair task allocation in transportation: Problem definition

 \section{Problem definition}

-We assume that the set of available tasks (or jobs) to be distributed are known in advance by the central planner.
+We assume that the set of available tasks (or jobs) to be distributed is known in advance by the central planner.
 For instance, in our motivating example, the terminals know a day in advance which container vessels will arrive and how many containers they will need to handle.
-The terminals are thus able to make a planning for their vehicles and cranes a day ahead, and this plan reveals the necessary inter-terminal transport movements.
+The terminals are thus able to construct a schedule for their vehicles and cranes a day ahead, and this schedule reveals the necessary inter-terminal transport movements.
 These inter terminal transport movements are the jobs to be auctioned.
-We assume some finite period $T=\{1,2,\ldots,\card{T}\}$ of time.
-The set of jobs, denoted by $J=\{j_1,j_2 ,\ldots,j_{\card{J}}\}$, comes with an earliest available time and a latest completion time for each job.
-We assume that jobs are independent.
-Each job can therefore be executed individually regardless of the execution of other jobs.
-We define for each job $j_i\in J$ its possible starting time as a mapping: $J\times T \mapsto \{0,1\}$.
-When it is clear from the context, we abuse the notation and use $j_i^t$ to denote the job $j_i$ available at time period $t$.
+We assume a set of time periods $\mathcal{T}$, which consists of $T$ time periods.
+The set of jobs, denoted by $\mathcal{J}$ consisting of a total of $J$ jobs, comes with an earliest available time and a latest completion time for each job.
+We assume that jobs are independent.\footnote{The relaxation of this independence assumption will be discussed in Section~\ref{sec:con}.} Each job can therefore be executed individually regardless of the execution of other jobs.
+We define for each job $j_i\in \mathcal{J}$ its possible starting time as a mapping: $\mathcal{J}\times \mathcal{T} \mapsto \{0,1\}$.
+When it is clear from the context, we abuse the notation and use $j_i^t$ to denote that job $j_i$ is available at time period $t \in \mathcal{T}$.

-Once the set of jobs $J$ together with their possible starting times has been made available, a set of companies $K$ may bid on individual jobs.
+Once the set of jobs $\mathcal{J}$ together with their possible starting times has been made available, a set of companies $\mathcal{K}$, consisting of $K$ companies, may bid on individual jobs.
 We do not consider combinatorial bids in this paper.
-In addition to the selection of jobs that a company $k\in K$ wishes to perform, the company also needs to provide the number of available capacities $n_k^t$ in time period $t$ in which it is able to perform the jobs.
-We assume that each job takes up one capacity and can be completed within one time unit.
-Furthermore, the company $k$ needs to provide his desired compensation (or cost), $c(j_i,k)$, for the bid job $j_i$.
-A bid, $B_k$, from a company $k$ is thus a tuple: $\langle c(j^t_i,k), n^t_k \rangle$, where $c(j^t_i,k)$ denotes the compensation of performing job $j_i$ at time $t$, and $n^t_k$ specifies the capacity of the company $k$ at time period $t$.
+In addition to the selection of jobs that a company $k\in \mathcal{K}$ wishes to perform, the company also needs to provide their available capacity $n_k^t$ in time period $t$ in which it is able to perform the jobs.
+We assume that each job takes up one unit of capacity and can be completed within one time unit.
+Furthermore, the company $k$ needs to provide its desired compensation (or cost), $c(j_i,k)$, for the bid job $j_i \in \mathcal{J}$.
+A bid, $B_k$, from a company $k$ is thus a tuple: $\langle \boldsymbol{c}_k, \boldsymbol{n}_k \rangle$, where $\boldsymbol{c}_k$ is a set of costs $c(j^t_i,k)$, which denote the compensation of performing job $j_i$ at time $t$, and $\boldsymbol{n}_k$ is a set of capacities $n^t_k$, which specify the capacity of company $k$ at time period $t$.